Wireless LAN: History

 Wireless LAN hardware initially cost so much that it was only used as an alternative to cabled LAN in places where cabling was difficult or impossible.
 Early development included industry-specific solutions and proprietary protocols, but at the end of the 1990s these were replaced by technical standards, primarily the various versions of IEEE 802.11 (in products using the Wi-Fi brand name).

+In 1989 in Australia, a team of scientists began working on wireless LAN technology.
+A prototype test bed for a wireless local area network (WLAN) was developed in 1992 by a team of researchers from the Radiophysics Division of the CSIRO (Commonwealth Scientific and Industrial Research Organisation) in Australia, led by John O'Sullivan.
+A patent for Wi-Fi was lodged by the CSIRO in 1992.

 Beginning in 1991, a European alternative known as HiperLAN/1 was pursued by the European Telecommunications Standards Institute (ETSI) with a first version approved in 1996.
 This was followed by a HiperLAN/2 functional specification with ATM influences accomplished February 2000.
 Neither European standard achieved the commercial success of 802.11, although much of the work on HiperLAN/2 has survived in the physical specification (PHY) for IEEE 802.11a, which is nearly identical to the PHY of HiperLAN/2.

 In 2009, 802.11n was added to 802.11.
 It operates in both the 2.4 GHz and 5 GHz bands at a maximum data transfer rate of 600 Mbit/s.
 Most newer routers are dual-band and able to utilize both wireless bands.
 This allows data communications to avoid the crowded 2.4 GHz band, which is also shared with Bluetooth devices and microwave ovens.
 The 5 GHz band also has more channels than the 2.4 GHz band, permitting a greater number of devices to share the space.
 Not all WLAN channels are available in all regions.

 A HomeRF group formed in 1997 to promote a technology aimed at residential use, but it disbanded in January 2003.